ibnuda/fpmortals/manuscript/complete.md

 #### Monitoring

-It is typical for server applications to be monitored by runtime agents that manipulate bytecode to insert profilers and extract various kinds of usage or performance information.

 Sudah pada umumnya ketika aplikasi peladen diawasi dengan agen waktu-jalan yang memanipulasi *bytecode* untuk menyisipkan profiler dan mengekstrak informasi penggunaan dan performa.

-If our application's context is `Free`, we do not need to resort to bytecode manipulation, we can instead implement a side-effecting monitor as an interpreter that we have complete control over.

 Bila konteks dari aplikasi kita adalah `Free`, kita tidak perlu menggunakan manipulasi *bytecode*.
 Kita dapat mengimplementasikan monitor dengan efek samping sebagai sebuah interpreter yang bisa kita atur sepenuhnya.

-A> Runtime introspection is one of the few cases that can justify use of a A> side-effect.
-If the monitoring is not visible to the program itself, referential A> transparency will still hold.
-This is also the argument used by teams that use A> side-effecting debug logging, and our argument for allowing mutation in the A> implementation of `Memo`.
-A>
 A> Introspeksi waktu-jalan merupakan salah satu dari sedikit kasus yang dapat A> membenarkan penggunaan efek samping.
 Bila pengawasan tidak terlihat dari A> program itu sendiri, transparansi rujukan masih tetap berlaku.
 Argumen ini A> digunakan oleh tim yang menggunakan pencatatan log debug dengan efek samping, A> dan juga kita gunakan sebagai argumen yang memperkenankan mutasi pada A> implementasi `Memo`.

-For example, consider using this `Ast ~> Ast` "agent"

 Sebagai contoh, misal penggunaan "agen" `Ast ~> Ast`